saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 title: NaturalSelection - a new python package to easily evolve neural networks
 ---

 In a deep learning project I am currently working on, I faced the inevitable problem of having to tune my hyperparameters.
 After trying a few dozen combinations it felt way more like guesswork than anything and I decided to be more systematic, which eventually led to the development of my python package `NaturalEvolution`, which approaches this problem in an intelligent manner with a simple interface.
+[Here's the github repo](https://github.com/saattrupdan/naturalselection).

-I started out by trying a few dozen hyperparameter combinations, but it quickly felt more like guesswork than anything and I tried to see what other approaches there were to systematise this process.
+Before it got to that stage I started out by seeing what other approaches there were to systematise this process.
 The two main contenders seem to be [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) and [random search](https://en.wikipedia.org/wiki/Random_search), the former searching through a grid of hyperparameters and the latter searching through random combinations of them.
 My network takes hours to train on my puny GPU-less bog standard [laptop](https://www.lenovo.com/gb/en/laptops/thinkpad/s-series/s440/), so a grid search was quickly ruled out.

 After searching around I stumbled across [this excellent blog post](https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164) by Matt Harvey, which is about "evolving" a collection of networks in an intelligent way, inspired by natural selection.
 It's essentially a "guided random search", which *roughly* works as follows: